 Office Scavenger Hunt Idea Set 4: Utilize Locations Outside Of The Workplace

 The best thing about participating in a scavenger hunt event for adults is the chance to venture out into the wild!
 Incorporating clues that encourage participants to take the game outside of the office puts your team into environments other than the ones where they generally see each other in.
 If you have an especially outgoing group, encouraging interaction with strangers and getting them involved also helps turn the outing into a networking event!

 - Bon Appetit! - Take a photo of your entire team sharing the signature item at your favourite lunch location!

-- Living Art - Take a photo of your team imitating your favourite statue from around the city!
+- Living Art - Take a photo of a member of your team next to and imitating your favourite statue from around the city!

 - How’s this look? - Go to a clothing store and photograph a team member changed into an unflattering outfit.

 - Well Read - Find a library or book store and record members of your team reading a scene from a Shakespeare play.

 - Biggest Fans - Find as many pieces of apparel or merchandise featuring your favourite local sports team and fit them into one photo with your teammates.
 Bonus points for each item!